Hello,

 Work

-Senior Optimisation and Machine Learning Engineer, Amber Electric
+Senior Optimisation and Machine Learning Engineer (December 2022 - January 2026)

 Developing optimisation models along with solar, load, and price forecasting capabilities to optimise thousands of household batteries.